dice-project/Anomaly-Detection-Regression-Based-Tool/README.md

 ### Configuration files

-Configuration parameters for the tool are supplied via the configuration file <i>config_main.txt</i>, and input data for model training (except for observations, which are obtained from the DICE monitoring platform) via <i>config_factors.txt</i>.
-These files preferably should be placed into the same directory as an installed application for convenience, but it is not a strict requirement.
+Configuration parameters for the tool are supplied via the configuration file <i>config_main.txt</i>, and input data for model training (except for observations, which are obtained from the DICE monitoring platform) via <i>config_factors.txt</i>. <br />
+<b>Important!</b> These files should be placed into the same directory as an installed application.

 Configuration file <i>config_main.txt</i> contains the following parameters: